Skip to content

 AEM Commerce Prerender

-How it works: You deploy an App Builder application that runs continuously in Adobe’s cloud, monitoring your catalog and generating complete HTML for each product.
-This HTML publishes to Edge Delivery Services, where your storefront serves it to visitors.
-Your storefront’s product-details block then enhances the prerendered HTML with interactive features powered by the PDP drop-in.
-You must deploy the App Builder app first because your storefront integration depends on the HTML it generates.
+You deploy an App Builder application that runs continuously in Adobe’s cloud, monitoring your catalog and generating complete HTML for each product.
+This HTML is published to Edge Delivery Services and served as the initial HTML β€œsource” to page visitors.
+Then, your product-details block enhances the pre-rendered HTML with interactive features powered by the PDP drop-in.
+You should deploy the App Builder app first because your storefront integration depends on the HTML it generates.

 Why use prerender?